enermaps/enermaps/cm/heatlearn/README.md

 To make the CM work, we need three inputs:

-* the raster we want to study (TBD: should be forced to ESM),
+* the raster we want to study (TBD: should be forced to ESM);
-* the areas we want to study,
+* the boundary of the area we want to study;
-* the tile size (not implemented).
+* the tile size.

 ### Ouputs

 As an output, we get the following data:
-* a raster representing the heating density;
+* a false-color raster representing the absolute heating demand for each tile;
+* aggregated results for all tiles within the boundary;